davesnx/styled-ppx/documents/css-extraction.md

 stays deterministic.

-`--order source` restores the file order dune passes on the command line, unconditionally, with no dependency analysis, order/edge logging, or cycle handling.
+`--order source` restores the file order dune passes on the command line, unconditionally, ignoring dependencies, with no order/edge logging or cycle handling.
 It exists as an escape hatch for one release and to compare against the old behavior.
 Under the default `--order dependency`, `--log info` prints the resolved module order and `--log debug` additionally